Adding Ceiling Lights and Splines to Electrical Plan: Room Lighting Design Tutorial

 Learn More

-Escape, escape, escape.
-Now, I'm going to nudge this bath text out of the way.
+Escape, Escape, Escape.
+Now I'm going to nudge this "Bath" text out of the way.
 Nudge it over, and nudge it down.

-In this case, I want to move all of these lights down just a bit, and the family room text, so I'll grab them all with a selection window, control and bottom arrow key, just to slide them down a little bit, and I can even select the family room text, and nudge it out of the way even more.
-Zoom extends, control s to save.
-Now, there are three more light fixtures we still need to add.
+In this case, I want to move all of these lights down just a bit, including the family room text.
+So I'll grab them all with a selection window, use Control + Down Arrow just to slide them down a little bit, and I can even select the family room text and nudge it further out of the way.
+Zoom Extents, Control+S to save.

-One goes in this hallway here, and then two, one out in the back door, and one out in the front door.
-Now, those are touching the wall, but not from the block insertion point, which is in the middle of the circle.
-So, I'll place one out in space here, and one out in space here, and then we'll move them in a second.
+Now, there are three more light fixtures we still need to add—one in the hallway here, and two: one at the back door and one at the front door.
+Now, those are touching the wall, but not from the Block insertion point, which is in the middle of the circle.
+So, I'll place one out in space here and one out in space here, and then we’ll move them in a second.

-Again, I'm going to use this one to go outside, enter to lock it in, and this one to come up to our hall light, enter to lock it in.
-This bathroom one is a little tight, but that's okay, we can make it work.
+Again, I’m going to use this one to go outside—Enter to lock it in—and this one to come up to our hall light—Enter to lock it in.
+This bathroom one is a little tight, but that’s okay—we can make it work.
 Perfect.

 photo of David Sellers